 Camping in the Loire Valley

-Tours Tours is a lively town with lots of shops, museums and gardens and a busy cultural life.
-At the Musée du Compagnonnage you can discover the history of trades guilds and travelling craftsmen, and true masterpieces as well as tools and guild memorabilia.
+Tours - Tours is a lively yet elegant town packed with shops, gardens, museums and heritage sites.
+Highlights include the Musée du Compagnonnage, which explores the history of trade guilds and travelling craftsmen, and the impressive Tours Cathedral.

-Château de Chinon The recently-restored Plantagenet castle where Richard the Lionheart was born and Joan of Arc persuaded the Dauphin to be crowned.
-In the medieval town below the castle you will find the town museum and the Musée Animé du Vin.
+Château de Chinon - A recently restored Plantagenet castle where Richard the Lionheart was born and Joan of Arc persuaded the Dauphin to be crowned.
+Below the castle, you’ll find a pretty medieval town and the Musée Animé du Vin (Museum of Wine).

 Château de Chenonceau - Featuring an iconic gallery built right across the River Cher, this château is renowned for its formal gardens (including a maze and donkey sanctuary) as well as its superb ‘old masters’ paintings and rare Flemish tapestries.